SaniaZahra08/Class-Monitoring-Robot/README.md

 **The pins will be attached as follows**:

-Arduino Uno	ESP32 Cam
+Arduino Uno   :	ESP32 Cam
-5V	5V
+- 5V	            - 5V
-GND	GND
+- GND	           - GND
-Tx	U0R
+- Tx	           - U0R
-Rx	UOT
+- Rx	            -UOT

 ### Installation OF Arduino IDE: